Day-Cohort-77/server-side-dotnet-curriculum/book-4-controllers/chapters/biancas-get-bikes.md

 }
 ```
 Some things to notice:
 1. `"{id}"` has been passed into `HttpGet` to add more to the route that this handler should map to.
 Because the controller's route is already `/api/bike`, adding `{id}` will make the whole route for this endpoint be `/api/bike/{id}`.
 Just like when we were using Minimal APIs, the name inside the `{}` _must_ match the `int id` param in the method in order for the framework to pass the value in from the URL when calling it.
 1. The name of the method is somewhat arbitrary.
 The way that the framework figures out which method to call is through the route mapping that is provided in the `Route` and `HttpGet` attributes.

-Comment out the `Authorize` attribute to test the endpoint in Postman before moving on (remember to uncomment it after testing).
+Comment out the `Authorize` attribute to test the endpoint in Yaak before moving on (remember to uncomment it after testing).

 ### Accessing the API from React